altaga/EffiSend-Solana/README.md

 Security and identity verification of the clients who use the app is paramount for us, and to thrive in this market we need this to emulate incumbents such as Bitso.
 We think our technology is mature enough if we compare with these incumbents and much safer.

-Talking about the "promises" we made at the planathon phase, you can see that we have successfully completed them all.

-Regarding the application we would like to test it with real Capital perhaps in Q4 2022, but on the side of features and coding we still need to go mainnet and to activate Rapyd's backend and we are set to go.
-Rapyd allowed us to create an application very similar to Rappi (https://www.rappi.com) in this sense as it is the same service they use and we have some experience developing on it.
+Regarding the application we would like to test it with real Capital perhaps in Q4 2022.

-Hopefully you liked the Mobile DApp, to see it in action in the future support it!
+Hopefully you liked the Mobile DApp and Point of Sale.

 # Team